snalahi/Python-Functions-Files-and-Dictionaries/README.md

 When we mention a data structure in the function parameter, then it will only take arguments of that same data structure.
 For instance, the following function will only take 'list' as its argument => `def stop_at_z(list):`

+You can initiate some parameters as optional in the function call.
+Such as, `def func(a, L=[])`.
+L = [] is an optional parameter when the function is called.
+For instance, func(1), func(4) or func(3, ['s']) etc. Anything will work!!!

+Keyword arguments should always be placed after the positional arguments.
+Unless, it will show up an error.

+We can make a lambda expression an anonymous function which does not have a name.
+For instance, `lambda x,y: x + y` or with name such as
+`total = lambda x,y: x + y` where total is the function name.

+In lambda expression, the return is implicit.